 In April 2015, the FASB issued ASU No. 2015-05, "Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Fees Paid in a Cloud Computing Arrangement".
-This ASU provides guidance to customers about whether a cloud computing arrangement includes a software license, then the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
+This ASU provides guidance to customers about whether a cloud computing arrangement includes a software license.
+If a cloud computing arrangement includes a software license, then the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
 If a cloud computing arrangement does not include a software license, the customer should account for the arrangement as a service contract.
 The ASU is effective for annual and interim reporting periods beginning after December 15, 2016.
 Early adoption is permitted.
 The standard permits the use of either the retrospective or cumulative effect transition method.
-The Company is currently evaluating the impact ASU 2015-05 will have on its consolidated financial statements.
+The Company does not expect the adoption of ASU 2015-05 will have a material impact on its consolidated financial statements.

 In July 2015, the FASB issued ASU No. 2015-11, "Inventory (Topic 330): Simplifying the Measurement of Inventory".
-For entities that do not measure inventory using the last-in, first-out or retail inventory method, ASU 2015-11 changes the measurement principle for inventory from the lower of cost or market to lower of cost and net realizable value, where net realizable value is the estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation.
+For entities that do not measure inventory using the last-in, first-out or retail inventory method, ASU 2015-11 changes the measurement principle for inventory from the lower of cost or market to lower of cost or net realizable value, where net realizable value is the estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation.
 The ASU is effective for annual and interim reporting periods beginning after December 15, 2016.
-The Company is currently evaluating the impact ASU 2015-11 will have on its consolidated financial statements.
+The Company does not expect the adoption of ASU 2015-11 will have a material impact on its consolidated financial statements.